AmiraMosa/Arabic-dialects-classification/README.md

 # Arabic-dialects-classification
-> Predict the Arabic dialect of a given tweet using machine learning and deepl learning models through a REST API
+> Predict the Arabic dialect of a given tweet using machine learning and deep learning models through a REST API
 ## Table of contents:
 * [Dataset](#Dataset)
 * [Machine learning model](#Machine-learning-model)